mvac7/SDCC_PT3player_Lib/README.md

 ## History of versions:
-- 1.2 (??/01/2021)>Assignment of frequency table memory address to NoteTable, PT3state, PT3_Loop, PT3_Pause and PT3_Resume.
+- 1.2 (?)>Assignment of frequency table memory address to NoteTable, PT3state, Player_Loop, Player_Pause, Player_Resume and Player_IsEnd.
 - 1.1 (28/05/2019) Adaptation to SDCC of asMSX version by SapphiRe.
 - 1.0 (21/10/2016) Adaptation to SDCC of the ROM version by Kun.